getwax/wax/tools/fee-measurer/README.md

 **Step 3: Final Calculation**

-From previous steps, you should have `l1Gas` and `l2Gas` values for your transaction, as well as the `fixedL1Gas` and `l1GasPerEffectiveDataByte` that are built into the model.
+From previous steps, you should have `l2Gas` and  `effectiveDataBytes` values for your transaction, as well as the `fixedL1Gas` and `l1GasPerEffectiveDataByte` values that are built into the model.

 With those values, you can calculate:

 ```
-l1GasUsed = fixedL1Gas + l1GasPerEffectiveDataByte * dataBytes
+l1GasUsed = fixedL1Gas + l1GasPerEffectiveDataByte * effectiveDataBytes
-l2GasUsed = (ordinary gas defined by protocol / same on L1 and local dev)
+l2GasUsed = (the number measured in step 1)

 fee = l1GasUsed * l1GasPrice + l2GasUsed * l2GasPrice
 ```